hammondeggs/percy/README.md

 # percy
 *Is it "Perky"?
 Or is it "Pursey"?
 That's entirely up to you!*

-Percussive organ sample player for Korg Minilogue XD / Prologue synthesizers (C) hammondeggs 2019
+Percussive organ sample player for KORG Minilogue XD / Prologue synthesizers (C) hammondeggs 2019

 Using a simple sample based player, now you can create some new and old school inspired sounds with your Korg Minilogue-XD and Prologue synthesizers.